allsoftaround/allsoftaround/README.md

 ## Hi there 👋
+I am currently studying a MBA in Global Business. interested in AI using pyTorch

 <!--
 **allsoftaround/allsoftaround** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.